 HSM Key Usage - Lock Those Keys Down With an HSM

 A Hardware Security Module is a secure crypto processor that provides cryptographic keys and fast cryptographic operations.
-HSMs provide storage and protection for keys and certificates which are used to perform fast encryption, decryption, and authentication for a variety of applications.
-An HSM uses physical tamper resistance and strong authentication.
+HSM Keys provide storage and protection for keys and certificates which are used to perform fast encryption, decryption, and authentication for a variety of applications.
+HSM key uses physical tamper resistance and strong authentication.
 These modules provide a greater level of security as they do not have an operating system and are externally attached to the device they are serving.
-HSMs can be physically shielded LAN appliances, smart cards, and/or PCI plugin cards, etc. Additionally, they use two-person integrity to protect against internal and external hackers.
+HSM keys can be physically shielded LAN appliances, smart cards, and/or PCI plugin cards, etc. Additionally, they use two-person integrity to protect against internal and external hackers.

 Organizations that have modern crypto architected environments utilize both Key Managers and HSMs.
-What are some of the main points in differentiation between a Key Manager and an HSM?
+What are some of the main points in differentiation between a Key Manager and an HSM encryption?

 Arguably, the most important differentiator is the number of keys they both support.
 HSMs have max key limitations in the hundreds and thousands range.
 Key Managers typically support millions of keys, with the most advanced systems supporting 10s and 100s of millions of keys.

-An HSM essentially creates and protects those keys, and has limitations to the full lifecycle management of those keys outside of the HSM.
-Key Managers actually do full key lifecycle management with protections built around distribution and storage inside and outside the HSM.
+An HSM Security essentially creates and protects those keys, and has limitations to the full lifecycle management of those keys outside of the HSM.
+Key Management Systems actually do full key lifecycle management with protections built around distribution and storage inside and outside the HSM.

 Groups and Policy For my Enterprise Key Environment?